 e.
-Provide a dedicated, sealed pedestrian footpath between the street frontage and the building entrance; f. are adequately lit to ensure public safety and security. sch e - The design provisions for footpaths outlined in Planning eme policy - Integrated design may assist in demonstrating pliance with this Performance Outcome.
+Provide a dedicated, sealed pedestrian footpath between the street frontage and the building entrance; f. are adequately lit to ensure public safety and security. sche e - The design provisions for footpaths outlined in Planning eme policy - Integrated design may assist in demonstrating pliance with this Performance Outcome.
 PO1 4 No example provided.
-Rec inco gate stre dings located on the corners of Anzac Avenue and reation Street and Anzac Avenue and Silvyn Street rporate design measures on the corner to create a eway or entry statement, assist in legibility of the et environment and provide active building frontages address both street frontages. e - Design measures will vary depending on the building and ation, however may include the following: a. increasing the height of the building on the corner; b. stepping back the building on the corner to create and additional face; C. including prominent building entrances and windows on the corners; d. the use of a focal point, such as a tower, visual display or artwork on the corner.
-PO1 15 E15 und floor spaces are designed to enable the flexible se of floor area for commercial and retail activities.
+Recr incor gate stree lings located on the corners of Anzac Avenue and reation Street and Anzac Avenue and Silvyn Street rporate design measures on the corner to create a way or entry statement, assist in legibility of the et environment and provide active building frontages address both street frontages. e - Design measures will vary depending on the building and tion, however may include the following: a. increasing the height of the building on the corner; b. stepping back the building on the corner to create and additional face; C. including prominent building entrances and windows on the corners; d. the use of a focal point, such as a tower, visual display or artwork on the corner.
+PO1 5 E15 and floor spaces are designed to enable the flexible se of floor area for commercial and retail activities.
 The ground floor has a minimum ceiling height of 4.2m.
-Inte grated health precinct - Redcliffe Hospital PO1 6 No example provided. development of the Redcliffe Hospital is designed to rporate: a. active frontages, civic space, and high quality buildings integrated with Anzac Avenue and surrounding facilities; b. incorporate greater land use efficiency through a more intense built form; C. locate and consolidate vehicle access, parking and loading areas away from street frontages;
+Integ grated health precinct - Redcliffe Hospital PO16 No example provided.
+Re-development of the Redcliffe Hospital is designed to incorporate: a. active frontages, civic space, and high quality buildings integrated with Anzac Avenue and surrounding facilities; b. incorporate greater land use efficiency through a more intense built form; C. locate and consolidate vehicle access, parking and loading areas away from street frontages;

-T d. improves circulation through the provision of street and pedestrian connections through the site to increase permeability to surrounding areas; e. incorporate any requirements for a transit interchange or public civic space into the overall design of the centre.
-Accessibility and permeability P017 No example provided.
+d. improves circulation through the provision of street and pedestrian connections through the site to increase permeability to surrounding areas; e. incorporate any requirements for a transit interchange or public civic space into the overall design of the sector. design of the centre.
+Accessibility and permeability PO17 No example provided.
 Development contributes to greater permeability within the precinct by facilitating a network of convenient and safe pedestrian walkways, cycle ways and mid block connections.
-Car parking PO18 E18 The number of car parking spaces is managed to: Car parking is s provided at the follo owing rates: provide for the parking of visitors and employees that is appropriate to the use and the site's proximity to public and active transport options; Land use Maximum number of Car Spaces to be Provided Minimum Number of Car Spaces to be Provided b. not include an oversupply of car parking spaces.
-Non-residential 1 per 30m 2 of GFA 1 per 50m 2 of GFA Note - Refer to Planning scheme policy - Integrated transport assessment for guidance on how to achieve compliance with this Residential - Permanent/long term N/A 1 per dwelling outcome.
-Residential - Serviced/short term 3 per 4 dwellings + Staff spaces 1 per 5 dwellings + staff spaces Note - Car park number. king rates are to be rounde ed up to the nearest whole Note - Allocatio of the develope dwellings is at the discretion Note - Residen dwelling (49) , Re Retirement faci tial - Permanent/long term elocatable home park (62) , l ility (67) . n includes: Multiple Residential care facility (65) , Note - Residen accommodation tial - Services/short term i n (69) or Short-term accom ncludes: Rooming modation (77) . a disability requ ive rates exclude car parki uired by Disability Discrimi lity discrimination legislatio PO19 No example provided.
+Car parking PO18 E18 The number of car parking spaces is managed to: Car parking is provided at the following rates: a. provide for the parking of visitors and employees that is appropriate to the use and the site's proximity to public and active transport options; Land useMaximum number of Car Spaces to be ProvidedMinimum Number of Car Spaces to be Provided b. not include an oversupply of car parking spaces.
+Non-residential 1 per 30m 2 of GFA 1 per 50m 2 of GFA Note - Refer to Planning scheme policy - Integrated transport assessment for guidance on how to achieve compliance with this Residential - N/A 1 per dwelling term outcome.
+Residential - Serviced/short3 per 4 dwellings + Staff spaces1 per 5 dwellings + staff spaces Note - Car parking rates are to be rounded up to the nearest whole number.
+Note - Allocation of car parking spaces to dwellings is at the discretion of the developer.
+Note - Residential - Permanent/long term includes: Multiple dwelling (49) , Relocatable home park (62) , Residential care facility (65) , Retirement facility (67) .
+Note - Residential - Services/short term includes: Rooming accommodation (69) or Short-term accommodation (77) .
+Note - The above rates exclude car parking spaces for people with a disability required by Disability Discrimination Act 1992 or the relevant disability discrimination legislation and standards.
+PO19 No example provided.
 Car parking is designed to avoid the visual impact of larges area of surface car parking on the streetscape.